-Analysis | How the split over face masks sums up America’s chaotic coronavirus response
+Analysis | How the split over masks sums up America’s chaotic coronavirus response

 “We live with the idea that the U.S. has an ability to rebound that is almost unlimited,” Michel Duclos, a former French ambassador to Syria, told the Atlantic recently.
 “For the first time, I’m starting to have some doubts.”

-The United States has faced serious blows to its international reputation before, including the invasion of Iraq and any number of decisions involving Trump since 2016.
-However, this time it isn’t just partisan political leaders who are facing hard questions but also apolitical subject experts.
+The United States has faced serious blows to its international reputation before, notably after the 2003 invasion of Iraq and any number of decisions involving Trump since 2016.
+However, this time it isn’t just partisan political leaders who are facing hard questions, but also apolitical subject experts.

 Bloomberg Opinion this week asked writers around the world what they thought of the U.S. response to the coronavirus, and several mentioned the politically charged debate over masks, as well as broader concerns about the way the United States uses the expertise it has built up.

-Note: This story has been updated with details regarding the WHO’s guidance on masks.